jja08111/jja08111/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning algorithm.
+- 🌱 I’m currently learning algorithm and flutter.

 <!--
 **jja08111/jja08111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.